 Atuk was written with just one actor in mind: Saturday Night Live, Animal House, and Blues Brothers star John Belushi.
 Belushi was apparently quite taken with the role.
 This must've been exciting for producer Norman Jewison, who'd been looking for a star with the clout of Belushi for nearly 10 years.

 Just a few months later, however, Belushi was found dead at the Chateau Marmont Hotel in Hollywood.
-His death was initially ruled an accidental drug overdose, though his friend and drug dealer Catherine Evelyn Smith was eventually charged with manslaughter.
+His passing was initially ruled an accidental overdose, though his friend Catherine Evelyn Smith was eventually charged in the incident.

-Only a few years later Kinison, a known alcoholic, was killed in a head-on collision on California's U.S. Route 95.
-The irony is that Kinison was sober, while the 17-year old who hit him wasn't.
-Sources who were there that day tell a chilling tale, saying that before he died Kinison seemed to carry on a conversation with something no one else could see.
+Only a few years later, Kinison lost his life in a head-on collision on California's U.S. Route 95.
+Sources who were there that day tell a chilling tale, saying that before he passed, Kinison seemed to carry on a conversation with something no one else could see.

-"I don't want to die.
-I don't want to die," he reportedly said before pausing and seeming to listen closely to a voice no one could hear.
+"I don't want to [go].
+I don't want to [go]," he reportedly said before pausing and seeming to listen closely to a voice no one could hear.
 He asked, "But why?" and, after listening again, quietly muttered "okay" three times.

-In 1994, just two years after the death of Kinison, character actor extraordinaire John Candy was approached to take the lead in Atuk.
-Candy apparently expressed interest, but died of a heart attack before making a decision.
+In 1994, just two years after the passing of Kinison, character actor extraordinaire John Candy was approached to take the lead in Atuk.
+Candy apparently expressed interest, but a heart attack claimed his life before he could make a decision.

-It's widely known that Candy was in poor health when he passed away.
-But what makes many credit the Atuk curse for his death is that, just a few months later, Candy's friend and screenwriter Michael O'Donoghue died unexpectedly of a cerebral hemorrhage.
-O'Donoghue, according to various accounts, either passed the script to Candy or read it along with him.
+It's widely known that John Candy was in poor health when he passed.
+But what prompts many to credit the Atuk curse for his passing is that, just a few months later, Candy's friend and screenwriter Michael O'Donoghue was felled unexpectedly of a cerebral hemorrhage.
+O'Donoghue, according to various accounts, had either given the script to Candy or read it along with him.